 1. Lack Of Physical Activity

-Most of us prefer to take the lift or the escalators at offices, malls, and other places instead of the stairs.
-These also limit our movements and can add to excess weight gain.
+Most of us prefer to take the lift or the escalator at office, malls, and other places instead of the stairs even if we don’t have a limiting health condition.

 Using the stairs instead of the lifts, walking in the park, and avoiding the use of vehicles for short distances are some of the easiest ways to make sure our bodies get some form of exercise.

 Obesity among children is also a rising concern.
 One of the reasons is children’s interest in watching television or playing video games rather than in outdoor activities like playing basketball or going to the park.

 If you have a furry friend, let your children take them out for a walk.
 Play an outdoor game with your children on the weekends, go for a swim together, or take them out for a hike.
 The parent-child bond you reinforce through this will be an added bonus.

 2. Influence Of Fast-Food Restaurants And Food Advertising